monooso/flyby/README.md

 # Build the site.
 Accepts the directory name, and the generated image name.
 # The generated image name should match the `app` image name in the site's `docker-compose.yml`.
 # Do not include the tag (we always use `latest`).
-build-site mycoolsite mycoolusername/mycoolsite
+flyby build mycoolsite mycoolusername/mycoolsite

 # Start the site.
 Runs `docker compose -f ./mycoolsite/docker-compose.yml up -d`.
-start-site mycoolsite
+flyby start mycoolsite

-# Restarts the flyby containers, so the nginx proxy picks up the new site
+# Restart the flyby containers, so the nginx proxy picks up the new site
 cd flyby && docker compose down && docker compose up -d
 ```